JCMontalbano/Code-portfolio/README.md

 # Code-portfolio
 This is a place to show what sort of code I write.
 I also did the analysis and pipelines at https://ridemap.ai

-To peruse my prose, see my blog: http://www.eosmath.com/
+For data visualizations in QGIS, see my blog: http://www.eosmath.com/

 ### DNAclassifier
 I combined NLP classifier code with bioinformatics code, to identify recurring DNA motifs in reference genomes and train a neural network to classify between the two samples.